joe-mccarthy/home-lab/deployments/README.md

 - **Dependencies**: Requires access to the Docker socket and Traefik for proxying.

 ### 3. [Core Deployments](core-deployments/README.md)
 - **Description**: A collection of essential services required for the rest of the deployments to function properly.
-This includes Traefik, Portainer, and Dynamic DNS.
+This includes Traefik and Dynamic DNS.
 - **Use Case**: Deploy this playbook first to set up the foundational services for the cluster.
 - **Dependencies**: None, but it is recommended to run this playbook before deploying other services.